24900770/Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller-/README.md

+# NAME: Hariharan M
+# REG NO: 24900770

-# Monitoring-soil-moisture-value-in-Thing-speak-cloud
+# EXPERIMENT 6
+# Monitoring distance value in Thing speak cloud using ultrasonic sensor and ESP32 controller

-# Uploading soil moisture sensor data in Thing Speak cloud
+# Uploading ultrasonic sensor data in Thing Speak cloud
-### NAME: HARIHARAN M
-### REG NO: 24900770

 # AIM:
 To monitor the soil moisture value in the Thing speak cloud using soil moisture sensor and ESP32 controller.